w4af/w4af/README.md

 ### Python

-The project expects to use Python 3.10 or later.
+The project expects to use Python 3.10.
 The project's Python dependencies can be install with pipenv:

 ```
 python -m pip install --upgrade pipenv wheel